bjankord/styled-components-custom-properties-theme-provider/README.md

 In testing I've found that using the CSS custom properties based theme provider (without including fallback support for browsers that don't support CSS properties) is faster compared to the default styled-components theme provider.

-However, the implementation that uses the CSS custom properties based theme provider and falls back to using the the default styled-components theme provider is noticeably slower compared to using the default styled-components theme provider.
+However, the implementation that uses the CSS custom properties based theme provider and falls back to using the the default styled-components theme provider is noticeably slower when throttling the CPU to 4x slowdown in Chrome compared to using the default styled-components theme provider.
 This can be seen in the demo when changing themes.

 ### Testing with React.unstable_Profiler

 I've wrapped the theme provider in each demo with a Profiler component from [React.unstable_Profiler](https://github.com/reactjs/rfcs/pull/51);

-Below is the mean average from 20 test runs for each demo.
+Below is the mean average from 20 test runs for each demo collected from running create-react-app in development mode.

 **MOUNT phase:**
 | Measurements| Styled Components ThemeProvider | CSS Custom Properties Theme Provider | CSS Custom Properties Theme Provider With Fallback |